Ruth Ann Steinhagen: The shooting

-On June 14, 1949, the Phillies came to Chicago for a game against the Cubs.
+On June 14, 1949, the Phillies came to Chicago to face the Cubs; Waitkus played in the game, recording a hit and scoring two runs.
 After the game, which she attended, Steinhagen sent Waitkus a handwritten note through a bellboy, inviting him to visit her in her 12th floor room in the Edgewater Beach Hotel where they were both registered.
 Claiming to be "Ruth Anne Burns," Waitkus opened her note:

 After insisting that she was leaving the hotel the next day and pressing the timeliness of the request, she concluded:

-According to Waitkus' friend and roommate, Russ Meyer, Waitkus received the note, which was affixed to the door of their 9th-floor room, after 11:00 p.m., after having been out to dinner with Meyer's family and fiancée.
+According to Waitkus' teammate and hotel roommate, Russ Meyer, Waitkus received the note, which was affixed to the door of their 9th-floor room, after 11:00 p.m., having been out to dinner with Meyer's family and fiancée.
 Waitkus called the room but the woman would not discuss the details over the phone.
 According to Meyer, Waitkus believed the note was from a friend of Ruth Ann Burns, a woman whom he was dating.
-The Sunday Gazette Mail says Waitkus knew some people named Burns.
-Waitkus's son later speculated that his father may have "thought he had a hot honey on the line."
+The Charleston Sunday Gazette-Mail says Waitkus knew some people named Burns.
 For whatever reason, he went to meet her in the room.

 There is variance in the details of what happened in the room.
-According to an Associated Press report released on June 15, 1949, Steinhagen told police that she told Waitkus when he entered, "I have a surprise for you," before retrieving a .22 rifle from the closet and shooting him in the chest.
+According to an Associated Press report released the day after the shooting, Steinhagen told police that she told Waitkus when he entered, "I have a surprise for you," before retrieving a .22 caliber rifle (reported as a bolt-action Remington model 510) from the closet and shooting him in the chest.
 Meyer said that Waitkus told him that when he entered the room, the woman he met claimed to be a friend of Ruth Ann's, introducing herself as Mary Brown, and saying that Ruth Ann would be returning to the room immediately.
 He said that Waitkus claimed Steinhagen's words after retrieving the gun from the closet were "If I can't have you, nobody else can."
-A 2001 Chicago Times story claims that Steinhagen said, "You're not going to bother me anymore."
+A 2001 Chicago Sun-Times story claims that Steinhagen said, "You're not going to bother me anymore."
 Waitkus, who later said he believed the woman was joking, stood and was shot.
 He said he asked her, as she knelt beside his prone body with her hand on his, "Oh, baby, what did you do that for?"

 Steinhagen indicated that she had planned to stab him, and use the gun to shoot herself, but changed her plans when he quickly took a seat.
 Steinhagen still intended to shoot herself, but evidently could not find another bullet.
 While Waitkus was lying on the floor bleeding from the chest, Steinhagen called down to the front desk of the hotel and told them "I just shot a man ..."
-Thereafter, according to a Miami News report released on the following day, she went to wait for them on the benches near the elevator, although a much later article in The Washington Times indicates she held Waitkus' head on her lap until help arrived.
+Thereafter, according to a report the following day in The Miami News, she went to wait for them on the benches near the elevator; however, a much later article in The Washington Times indicates she held Waitkus' head on her lap until help arrived.